ryan-tao-ic/ece1724_react_project/README.md

      - Email address
      - Password (minimum 6 characters)
      - First and Last Name
-   - Click "Create Account", the system will send you an email verification.
+   - Click "Create Account", and the system will send you an email verification.

 2. **Email Verification**
    - Check your email for a verification link